iosdevbyul/CTest/README.md

 CTest

-Send sensor data from apple watch to iphone &
+Send sensor data from Apple watch to iPhone &
-Health data from Healthkit collected from Apple watch
+Health data from Healthkit collected from Apple Watch

-List of Sensor Data(Send the data every 1min to iphone) -Accelerometer
+List of Sensor Data(Send the data every 1min to iPhone) -Accelerometer
 -DeviceMotion data including attitude, quaternion, and romationMatrix -Magnetometer if it's available